Selena Gomez's 'Stars Dance': What the Critics Are Saying

 Harris goes on to write that the song "Come & Get It," the Rihanna reject, is the best that Stars Dance has to offer.

-While Gomez and her high-profile ex-flame Justin Bieber have parted ways, Newsday's Glenn Gamboa believes that the track "Love Will Remember" will find the most commercial success.
-Fans wonder: Is she singing about the Biebs?
+While Gomez and her high-profile ex-flame Justin Bieber have parted ways, Newsday's "Love Will Remember"

 But it's not all bad news for Gomez.
 Tim Sendra of AllMusic praises her willingness to explore multiple musical genres, as well as her vocal prowess.